 Smoking is a hard habit to kick!
 So good luck and don’t give up!

-The Smoking Cessation Programme offered by SGH’s Department of Respiratory and Critical Care Medicine aims to help smokers to stop smoking and lead a new, healthier smoke-free life.
+The Smoking Cessation Programme offered by the Department of Respiratory and Critical Care Medicine, Singapore General Hospital (SGH), a member of the SingHealth group, aims to help smokers to stop smoking and lead a new, healthier smoke-free life.
 Call 6321 4377.

 About the author: SGH’s Department of Psychiatry provides a comprehensive, integrated, multi-disciplinary service in the assessment and management of patients with psychological and psychiatric disorders, including sleep disorders.
 Consultation is strictly by appointment only.
 Referrals are accepted from polyclinics, hospitals, general practitioners, voluntary welfare organisations, schools and colleges and institutions of higher learning.
 Patients in need of assistance can make a self-referral by calling our Central Appointment at 6321 4377.

 With expertise from the Dept of Psychiatry at:

 All information provided within this web and mobile application is intended for general information and is provided on the understanding that no surgical and medical advice or recommendation is being rendered.
 Please do not disregard the professional advice of your physician.